 It is important to understand that anger is neither a positive nor a negative emotion.
-Anger is a simply response that tells us something is wrong with a situation – e.g., an injustice has been done, someone has caused harm to us, or invaded our boundaries etc. Thus, anger tends to push us towards actions that rights the wrongs done against us.
+Anger is simply a response that tells us something is wrong with a situation – e.g., an injustice has been done, someone has caused harm to us, or invaded our boundaries.
+Thus, anger tends to push us towards actions that we feel will right the wrongs perpetrated against us.

 However, how we act in the face of such anger can be a problem.

-When a wrong has been done against you, it is normal to feel anger.
+When you perceive a wrong against yourself, it is normal to feel anger.
 However, when you feel angry about every little wrong that has been done to you, or if you react violently in anger, you may have an anger management problem.

 - Turning extremely aggressive when drunk